akdemirlab/HiCPlotter/README.md

-    barPlots		(-b)		: a list of filenames to be plotted as bar plots. barLabels		(-bl)		: a list of labels for the bar plots. barColors		(-bc)		: a list of hexadecimal numbers for coloring the bar plots. tilePlots		(-t)		: a list of filenames to be plotted as tile plots. tileLabels		(-tl)		: a list of labels for the tile plots. tileColors		(-tc)		: a list of hexadecimal numbers for coloring the tile plots.
+    barPlots		(-b)		: a list of filenames to be plotted as bar plots. barLabels		(-bl)		: a list of labels for the bar plots. barColors		(-bc)		: a list of hexadecimal numbers for coloring the bar plots. barMax	 		(-bm)		: a list of integer for maximum values of bar plots. tilePlots		(-t)		: a list of filenames to be plotted as tile plots. tileLabels		(-tl)		: a list of labels for the tile plots. tileColors		(-tc)		: a list of hexadecimal numbers for coloring the tile plots.